albertomorini/walletter/README.md

 ## TODO

-- reload list on insert/delete/edit
-- calendar => pick date and shows transactions
+- edit a transaction
+- check to pass props in an efficient way + ItemList on MontlyCalendar
 - list => css buttons
+- check causali -> che vengano prese dal solo utente

 new ones